lemotdesign/one-click-hugo-cms/site/content/what-do-termites-look-like/_index.md

       Both species boast six legs, sport antennae, and live in tight-knit colonies.
 However, that's where the similarities end, as they differ substantially in body structure and behaviour.
-    heading: Are they Termites or White Ants?
+    heading: Are they Termites or Black Ants?
     imageUrl: img/black-ant-vs-termite-body-shape.png
   - text: >-
       Termite appearance can vary slightly depending on their role within the